Twisted Cohomotopy implies level quantization of the full 6d Wess-Zumino term of the M5-brane: The full M5 Hopf-WZ anomaly is a homotopy Whitehead integral

-We first recall from \cite{FSS19b} how the background C-field $(G_4, 2G_7)$ is a cocycle in twisted rational Cohomotopy, as Remark \ref{BackgroundFieldsAsRationalCohomotopy} below.
-Then we prove in Theorem \ref{AnomalyFunctionalAsLiftInCohomotopy}, that the WZ anomaly functional from \cref{The6dWZWTerm} is equivalently a lift in rational Cohomotopy through the equivariant quaternionic Hopf fibration, hence in particular a homotopy invariant of both the gauged sigma-model fields and the background fields in Cohomotopy.
-Below in \cref{HypothesisHImpliesAnomalyCancellation} we identify this as a twisted/parametrized generalization of a homotopy Whitehead integral.
+We first recall from \cite{FSS19b}\cite[\S 5.3]{FSS20b} how the background C-field $(G_4, 2G_7)$ is a cocycle in twisted rational Cohomotopy; this is Remark \ref{BackgroundFieldsAsRationalCohomotopy} below.
+Then we prove, in Theorem \ref{AnomalyFunctionalAsLiftInCohomotopy}, that the Hopf-WZ anomaly functional from \cref{The6dWZWTerm} is equivalently a lift in rational Cohomotopy through the equivariant quaternionic Hopf fibration, hence is in particular a homotopy invariant of both the gauged sigma-model fields and the background fields in Cohomotopy.
+Further below, in \cref{HypothesisHImpliesAnomalyCancellation}, this allows us to identify the anomaly functional as a twisted/parametrized generalization of a homotopy Whitehead integral.

-{\bf Notions from rational homotopy theory.} In the following we freely make use of Sullivan models in rational homotopy theory (i.e., what in supergravity are called ``FDA''s \cite{FSS13}); see \cite{Hess06} for introduction, \cite{GrMo13} for a standard textbook account, and see \cite{FSS16a, FSS19a} for review in our context.
-As in these references, for $X$ a simply connected topological space of finite rational type, we write $\mathrm{CE}( \mathfrak{l} X)$ for its minimal Sullivan model differential graded-commutative algebra (dgc-algebra), indicating that this is the Chevalley-Eilenberg algebra of the minimal $L_\infty$-algebra $\mathfrak{l}X$ corresponding to the loop group of $X$.
-For making Sullivan models explicit we display the list of differential relations on each generator, thereby declaring what the generators are.
-For example, the Sullivan model of the plain quaternionic Hopf fibration we denote as follows (see \cite[Lemma 3.18]{FSS19b}):
+{\bf Notions from rational homotopy theory.} In the following, we make free use of Sullivan model dgc-algebras in rational homotopy theory (i.e., what in supergravity are called ``FDA''s \cite{FSS13}\cite{FSS19a}); see \cite{Sullivan77}\cite{BousfieldGugenheim76} for the original accounts, \cite{Hess06} for introduction, \cite{GrMo13} for a standard textbook account, and see \cite{FSS16a}\cite{FSS17} \cite{FSS19a}\cite{FSS20b} for review streamlined towards our application.
+As in these references, for $X$ a simply-connected topological space of finite rational type, we write $\mathrm{CE}( \mathfrak{l} X)$ for its minimal Sullivan model differential graded-commutative algebra (dgc-algebra), indicating that this is the Chevalley-Eilenberg algebra of the minimal Whitehead $L_\infty$-algebra $\mathfrak{l}X$ corresponding to the loop group of $X$ (see \cite[Prop.
+3.64]{FSS20b}).
+For making Sullivan models explicit, we display the list of differential relations on each generator, thereby declaring what the generators are (see \cite[(99)]{FSS20b}), as shown in the following examples.

+\begin{example}[Quaternionic Hopf fibration] We denote the minimal relative Sullivan model for the plain quaternionic Hopf fibration $h_{\mathbb{H}}$ as follows (see \cite[Lemma 3.18]{FSS19b}):